Dai Durbridge, Partner, Browne Jacobson LLP

 Kevin Crompton, Independent Scrutineer of children’s safeguarding Gloucestershire

-Director of Kevin Crompton Solutions Ltd, Kevin established his company following over 35 years in public service.
-Through the company he offers interim management, problem solving, leadership and management development.
+Director of Kevin Crompton Solutions Ltd, Kevin established his company following over 35 years in public service and offers interim management, problem solving, leadership and management development.
 Contracts have included taking on the role of the Chair of the Local Children's Safeguarding Boards in Sutton, Merton and Northamptonshire.
-In 2013, he worked as part of the team to establish an Early Intervention Foundation in the U.K. His current assignments include: advising Gloucestershire County Council on the improvement of their children’s services; advising Devon County Council’s Children’s Scrutiny committee; and he is Gloucestershire’s independent scrutineer for children’s safeguarding.
+He worked as part of the team to establish an Early Intervention Foundation in the U.K (2013).
+His current assignments include: advising Gloucestershire County Council on the improvement of their children’s services; advising Devon County Council’s Children’s Scrutiny committee; and he is Gloucestershire’s independent scrutineer for children’s safeguarding.
 He is also Chair of the East Midlands Academy Trust (EMAT).
-Prior to working as an independent consultant, Kevin was Bedford’s Director of Children’s and Adults’ Services (2014 to 2017).
 As Chief Executive at Haringey Council (March 2010 to October 2012) his work included improving children’s services following the tragic death of Peter Connelly and the response to the riots in Tottenham in 2011.
 Prior to this, he was Chief Executive of Luton Borough Council (November 2005 to February 2010).
-Kevin worked at Solihull Metropolitan Council where he was Corporate Director of Education and Children's Services and the officially designated Director of Children’s Services.
-Solihull began the development of children’s services prior to Every Child Matters and was a pathfinder Children’s Trust.

 Alan Mackenzie, Online Safety Consultant